Safe Online Course!

 ✓ Latest Timetable* Information

-The CHC50113 Diploma of Early Childhood Education and Care supersedes the old CHC50908 Children’s Services Diploma.
-This most current diploma includes the necessary CHC30113 Certificate III in Early Childhood Education and Care units, so you can enrol straight into the Diploma without needing to first complete your Cert III.
+The CHC50113 Diploma of Early Childhood Education and Care supersedes the old CHC50908 Diploma of Children’s Services.
+This diploma includes all CHC30113 Certificate III in Early Childhood Education and Care units, so you can enrol straight into the Diploma without needing to first complete your Cert III.

-This nationally-recognised and nationally-accredited online, diploma child care course teaches core skills for those wishing to start, or progress their career in early childhood education and care, and provides critical child care training for those wanting to start their own family day care centre.
+This nationally-recognised diploma in child care course teaches core skills to those wishing to start or progress their career – and boost their skills and knowledge about appropriate education and child care.
+It also provides critical child care diploma training for those wanting to start their own family day care centre.

-Throughout this early childhood diploma course you will gain sound skills and knowledge on how to care for children and babies; including providing a safe and healthy environment; developing positive relationships; support and foster holistic development, wellbeing, and creativity in children; learning to establish and implement plans for cooprative behaviour, inclusion of all children; and curriculum development to foster young children’s learning and development.
+Throughout this early childhood diploma course you will gain sound skills and knowledge on how to care for young children and babies; provide a safe and healthy environment; develop positive and respectful relationships; and support and foster holistic development, wellbeing, and creativity in children.
+You will also learn to establish and implement support strategies and plans for cooperative behaviour, and curriculum development to foster young children’s learning and development.

-Additionally, while undertaking your diploma in early childhood education online, you’ll learn how to partner with children’s families; develop cultural competence, and promote Aboriginal and/or Torres Straight Islander cultural safety; used an approved learning framework and information about children to guide practice, as well as work with diverse people, and lead the work team.
+Additionally, while undertaking your child care diploma online, you’ll learn how to partner with children’s families; develop cultural competence, enhance cultural safety, promote Aboriginal and/or Torres Straight Islander cultural safety; how to use an approved learning framework to guide practice; as well as how to work with diverse people, and lead the work team.

-Where Can the CHC50113 Diploma of Early Childhood Education and Care Take Your Career?
+Where Can this Early Childhood Diploma Take Your Career?

-Our early childhood diploma course is a nationally-recognised and nationally-accredited child care qualification.
+Successful completion of this early childhood diploma online course will give you a nationally-recognised and nationally-accredited child care qualification.
 It is suitable if you are just starting a child care career, or to advance your knowledge in early child care to take on more challenging (or leadership) roles in the child care centres and family day care centres across Australia.

 Why not take the next step, and start doing what you love?
 This child care diploma is the next step in professional development for anyone seeking a fulfilling career in the early education and care industry.
 Typically, those undertaking this qualification are seeking employment as a: